kengibson1111/go-stdlib/README.md

 * unmarshal - like the previous 2 samples with type definition, but reading XML instead of writing.

+## errors

+* basic - basic example of a custom implementation of the error interface. tour-of-go covers interface implementations (including error) in more detail.

+* newerror - the only sample which actually imports the errors package.
+Still not sure how useful this is compared to the basic sample.

+* errorf - this uses fmt.Errorf to create a formatted error.

 ## fmt

 Formatted I/O